The structure of a minimal $n$-chart with two crossings II: Neighbourhoods of $\Gamma_1\cup\Gamma_{n-1}$: Proof of Lemma 1.1

-By Assumption~\ref{AssumptionFreeEdgeSimpleHoop}, all simple hoops and free edges are in a brim $N$.
+Since $N_1\cup N_2\cup N(\gamma)\cup N$ does not contain any white vertex, the annulus $A$ contains all the white vertices of $\Gamma$.
 By Lemma~\ref{Lemma3-1}, any hoop is simple.
-Thus the annulus $A$ contains neither hoops nor free edges.
+Since any simple hoops and free edges are in the brim $N$, the annulus $A$ does not intersect hoops nor free edges.
 Hence Statement (b) holds.